macp3o/linux-tweaks/README.md

 #### 5. Faster DNS and networking
 Changes default DNS servers, enables DNS caching, and adds domain filters.

-> I opted to not use my ISP default DNS services.
-I ran empirical tests to select the DNS servers using:
+You have to `time` different DNS providers and adjust accordingly the settings in `network.conf` to select the most appropriate DNS service.
+To `time` a service, use:
 ~~~bash
 	$  time nslookup <domain> <dns-server-ip>
 ~~~

-> The best DNS servers depend on how the computer connects to the Internet.
+> I ran empirical tests to select the DNS servers in the configuration file, but the right settings depend on the location of the computer and the specific ISP.
 So, you want to `time` different DNS providers.
 My ISP DNS was significantly slow, even when compared to DNS services across the Pacific ocean.

 > Configured in `network.conf` and `nxdomains`, and implemented in `speed-net.sh`.

 **IMPORTANT**.
-The **/etc/hosts** file is not used.
-I decided to not use it for consistency with the default system installation that disregards the hosts file.
-Would a different behavior be desired, the hosts lookup can be enabled in network.conf.
+The **/etc/hosts** file is not used to be consistent with the default system installation of NetworkManager.
+Would a different behavior be desired, the hosts lookup can be enabled in `network.conf`.

-#### 6. Less clutter
+#### 6. Decluttering
 Uninstalls unnecessary services and fonts.
 These include bluetooth, cups (printing), sane (scanners), avahi (certain network services), and thunderbird (desktop email).

 > Implemented as root scripts in `purge-services.sh` and 'purge-packages.sh`.